-Starting with dark and distressed, which is typical of my work, I added the feathers in vivid pops of color.
+Starting with dark and distressed, which is typical of my style art, I added the feathers in vivid pops of color.
 A contrast I hope makes for an eye-catching composition.
-Dark themes work best when contrasting with something light, bright or whimsical.
+Dark themes often work well when contrasted with something light, bright or whimsical.

-I originally created 'Hidden Tiger' to donate to a silent auction.
+'Hidden Tiger' was originally created to donate to a silent auction.
 I wanted a piece that was arresting in color and composition.
-It took several effects layers to accomplish the vibrant tropical foliage and, as is typical of my work, added several textures.
-If one looks like water damage, it was intentional.
+It took several effects layers to accomplish the vibrant tropical foliage and, as is typical of my work, added several textures, one of them an intentional water damage.

 The inspiration for this artwork came from my sister-in-law who asked me to draw her something as a gift.
-Her illustration, representative of her faith, inspired me to take a few of the elements and modify it as a sister image.
-This particular piece represents finding peace and freedom through diversity and pain.
+Her gift, representative of her faith, inspired me to take a few of the elements and modify it as a sister image.
+Supplication and Freedom represents finding peace and freedom through diversity and pain.

 This whimsical piece, with a mid-century flavor, started as a photo my sister-in-law snapped at Corona del Mar Beach in Southern California.
-I wanted an art piece that clearly says: Southern California beach where even the gulls love body boards.
+I wanted to create a piece that clearly says: Southern California, where even the gulls love body boards.